Bohemian Rhapsody: Live performances

-Starting with the A Day at the Races Tour in 1977, the band adopted their lasting way of playing the song live.
+Starting with the "A Day at the Races Tour" in 1977, the band adopted their lasting way of playing the song live.
 The opening ballad would be played on stage, and after May's guitar solo, the lights would go down, the band would leave the stage, and the operatic section would be played from tape, while coloured stage lights provided a light show based around the voices of the opera section.
-Most playings of the opera section from the tape would often be accompanied by a portion of the song's music video containing the footage used for the operatic portion of the song.
-Other playings would be played over montages of footage filmed from the band members' other experiences throughout their daily lives.
+Some playings of the opera section from the tape would often be accompanied by a portion of the song's music video containing the footage used for the operatic portion of the song, as seen at the Earl's Court shows from the end of the A Day At The Races Tour.
 A blast of pyrotechnics after Taylor's high note on the final "for me" would announce the band's return for the hard rock section and closing ballad.
 Queen played the song in this form all through the Magic Tour of 1986.
 This style was also used for the Freddie Mercury Tribute Concert, with Elton John singing the opening ballad and then after the taped operatic section, Axl Rose singing the hard rock section.
 John and Rose sang the closing ballad part together in a duet.

 "Bohemian Rhapsody" was performed by Queen + Paul Rodgers throughout their tours, accompanied by a video of Mercury.
 Footage from the Live at Wembley '86 was used for the 2005–06 tour, and the 1981 Montreal performance used for the Rock the Cosmos Tour.
 As with the Queen tours, the band went backstage for the operatic section, which was accompanied by a video tribute to Freddie Mercury.
 When the hard rock section began, the lights came back up to the full band on stage, including Rodgers, who took over lead vocals.
 Rodgers duetted with the recording of Mercury for the "outro" section, allowing the audience to sing the final "Nothing really matters to me", while the taped Mercury took a bow for the crowd.
 Rodgers would then repeat the line, and the final line ("Any way the wind blows") was delivered with one last shot of Mercury smiling at the audience.
 Commenting upon this staging, Brian May says that they "had to rise to the challenge of getting Freddie in there in a way which gave him his rightful place, but without demeaning Paul in any way.
 It also kept us live and 'present', although conscious and proud of our past, as we logically should be."

 Since 2012, May and Taylor have toured with former American Idol contestant Adam Lambert under the name Queen + Adam Lambert (following two one-off performances together in 2009 and 2011), with "Bohemian Rhapsody" regularly included at the end of their set.